 The federal government and most state governments impose taxes on the income you earn during the year — just because you earned it.
 These taxes hit not only your wages, salaries and bonuses but also side hustles, gambling income, interest income and even bartering income.
 For example, if you’re a car mechanic and you agree to fix a person’s car in exchange for them doing plumbing work on your house that’s worth $500, you must pay income taxes on $500.

 Capital Gains Tax

 Income taxes also include capital gains taxes.
 These are taxes levied on income earned from buying and selling capital assets, like real estate or stocks.
 If you hold the capital assets for a year or less, any gains are taxed at the same rates as ordinary income on your federal income taxes.
-If, however, you hold the property for more than one year, you pay the lower capital gains rates, which are in most cases a maximum of 20 percent.
+If, however, you hold the property for more than one year, you pay the lower capital gains rates, which are in most cases a maximum of 20%.

 Unlike an income tax where you pay taxes as you earn money, consumption taxes apply when you spend money.
 Sales tax is a common type of consumption tax, which increases the cost to purchase items.
 Excise taxes are similar, except that they apply to very specific items, such as a fuel tax on gasoline.
-See the states with no sales tax.

 Why You Must Pay Taxes

 Besides taxes being the law of the land and the threat of fines or even jail time for tax evasion, taxes are used to pay for the expenses of maintaining a government.
 Some taxes are collected for general use, while other taxes are used for specific purposes.
 For example, payroll taxes are used to pay for Social Security and Medicare benefits.
 Some taxes, known as “sin taxes,” are intended to discourage use of a particular item, such as cigarettes or beer.